Double-Liquor Tiramisu

 Make It Yours

-- Spirit variation: Replace the rum with amaretto for a softer, nutty profile.
+• Swap the rum for amaretto for a softer, nuttier finish.

-- Acid swap: Add a thin layer of lightly macerated berries between layers for brightness.
+• Add a layer of lightly macerated berries for brightness.

-- Heat adjustment: Stir a small pinch of cinnamon or cayenne into the coffee soak for warmth.
+• Stir a pinch of cinnamon into the coffee soak for warmth.

-- Texture tweak: Finish with crushed amaretti or toasted hazelnuts for contrast.
+• Finish with crushed amaretti or toasted hazelnuts for crunch.

 Kitchen Connections